JunayedMizan/XCTest-Documentation/README.md

 ## Usage

-Xcode 7 Beta includes the new UI Testing framework but nothing is officially documented.
+Xcode 7 includes the new UI Testing framework but nothing is officially documented.
 This docset can be imported into Xcode 7 or Dash by cloning and opening `com.apple.XCTest.docset`.

 ![Xcode](Images/Xcode.png)
 ![Dash](Images/Dash.png)